smartkuttan/Algorethics/README.md

 # Define ethical policies
 def privacy_policy_example(data):
-    return not any(key in data for key in ["private", "confidential", "secret"])
+    """Ensure that sensitive information is not included in the data.""" return not any(key in data for key in ["private", "confidential", "secret"])

 def transparency_policy_example(model):
-    return hasattr(model, 'explainability')
+    """Ensure that the AI model is explainable.""" return hasattr(model, 'explainability')

 def inclusion_policy_example(data):
-    return all(item.get("status") != "excluded" for item in data)
+    """Ensure that no individual is excluded based on discriminatory attributes.""" return all(item.get("status") != "excluded" for item in data)

 def responsibility_policy_example(action):
-    return action.get("responsible_party") is not None
+    """Ensure that there is accountability for actions taken by the AI.""" return action.get("responsible_party") is not None

 def impartiality_policy_example(data):
-    return all(item.get("bias") == 0 for item in data)
+    """Ensure that the AI system does not create or follow biases.""" return all(item.get("bias") == 0 for item in data)

 def reliability_policy_example(system):
-    return system.get("uptime", 0) > 99.9
+    """Ensure that the AI system maintains high reliability.""" return system.get("uptime", 0) > 99.9

 # Initialize Algorethics